Two killed in fatal wreck at Highway 6 and F.D. Buddy East Parkway intersection - The Oxford Eagle

 Two killed in fatal wreck at Highway 6 and F.D.
 Buddy East Parkway intersection

-A wreck involving a Volkswagon Jetta and a Panola County garbage truck resulted in the deaths of two people while a third is fighting their injuries.
+A wreck involving a Volkswagen Jetta and a Panola County garbage truck resulted in the deaths of two people while a third is fighting their injuries.

 On March 4 at approximately 7:43 a.m., the Oxford Police Department was dispatched to a wreck at US 278 (Highway 6) and F.D.
 “Buddy” East Parkway.
 Officers arrived on scene with the Oxford Fire Department, Priority Medical and CareMed and began assessing the accident.

-The driver of the Volkswagon who was identified as John Matthew Ellington, 40 of Oxford, was pronounced deceased on the scene.
+The driver of the Volkswagen who was identified as John Matthew Ellington, 40 of Oxford, was pronounced deceased on the scene.
 A female juvenile was transported to Baptist Memorial Hospital-North Mississippi where she succumbed to her injuries shortly after arriving.
 A male juvenile was transported to BMH-NM and flown to Le Bonheur Children’s Hospital in Memphis, where he is currently in critical condition according to OPD.

+The boy, identified as Lincoln Ellington, died early Friday morning, according to a family member’s Facebook post.

 “Our hearts hurt for the Ellington family and their friends,” said Oxford police chief Jeff McCutchen in a statement.
 “When tragedy strikes our community, we all feel its impact.
 We will be praying for them in the coming days and weeks.”